aman-wadhwa/Webkiosk-thapar/README.md

    This will start the development server and open the React app in your browser.

 ### Mock JSON Server
-To start the mock JSON server for tracking users and storing data, you need to run the following command in a separate terminal window:
+The mock JSON server is inside the `frontend` folder.
+To start it for tracking users and storing data, you need to run the following command in a separate terminal window:

 ```bash
 npm run server